-Any June baby would be honored to feast on this pie on their special day.
-Personally, I’d take it above cake any day of the week, but especially on my birthday.
+Anyone born during the summer months would be honored to feast on this strawberry pie on their special day.
+Personally, I’d take a fresh strawberry pie above cake any day of the week, but especially on my birthday.

-I love strawberry rhubarb pie, don’t get me wrong, but for the sheer bliss of strawberries at their peak, you really cannot do better service to them than with this pie.
+I love strawberry rhubarb pie, don’t get me wrong, but for the sheer bliss of strawberries at their peak, you really cannot do better service to them than with this homemade strawberry pie.

-Don’t try to make this the day before; it doesn’t do well overnight in the refrigerator.
-In any case, I doubt you'll be able to wait that long to eat it!
+Don’t try to make this strawberry pie the day before; it doesn’t do well overnight in the refrigerator and is best served fresh, just like the berries.
+In any case, I doubt you'll be able to wait that long to eat this fresh, simple strawberry pie!

 Line the pie crust with parchment paper or foil, then fill with pie weights or dry beans.
 Bake for 20 minutes at 350F.
 Remove the pie weights and continue baking for 10 to 15 minutes until the crust is lightly golden.
 (For full blind-baking instructions, see this post.
 If using a store-bought pie crust, follow the directions on the package for blind baking.)